Shivani-1996/Business-Insights-360_/README.md

 Products

-you can find the full report file here : Report

 Project Outcome
 By using this report, decisions can be taken based on the data.
 Further it will help in answering n number of why questions based on the situations.